ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 [[!meta title="Backups"]]
 ## Backup Storage

-We have two sources of storage for on-site backups:

-* `pandemic:/opt/backups` (2 TiB usable; 2x 2-TiB WD RE drives in RAID 1)

-  These drives serve as the primary backup location.
-New backups are saved here.
+We currently store our on-site backups across a couple drives on `hal`:

 * `hal:/opt/backups` (6 TiB usable; 2x 3-TiB WD RE drives in an LVM volume group)

-  This volume group provides `/dev/vg-backups/backups-mirror` which is cloned daily from `/opt/backups` on pandemic, as well as `/dev/vg-backups/backups-scratch`, which is scratch space for holding compressed and encrypted backups while we upload them to off-site storage.
+  This volume group provides `/dev/vg-backups/backups-live` which contains recent daily, weekly, and monthly backups, and `/dev/vg-backups/backups-scratch`, which is scratch space for holding compressed and encrypted backups which we then upload to off-site storage.

 ## Off-Site Backups